 Seif El Rashidi

-Project Development Officer for the HLF ‘Layers of London’ Project
+Project Manager: HLF ‘Layers of London’ Project

 Seif El Rashidi is the project development officer for Layers of London, a project to create a website bringing together a significant collection of historic maps and other London-related resources for the first time, and working with community groups, schools and the general public to encourage them to contribute information about the London that they know.